Florrie: Independent releases

-Sony Music
+Time at Sony Music (2012 to 2016)

 Florrie announced on her website in mid-2012 that she would sign to a major record label, thus making Late her final release as an independent artist; this label was later reported as being Sony Music.
 In February 2013, Florrie was announced as the face of denim label Vigoss for its spring 2013 campaign.
 Florrie appears in the commercial for Sony's XBA-C10 in-ear headphones, which debuted in April 2013 and features the track "Live a Little".

 Florrie released her fourth EP, Sirens, in April 2014, with music videos accompanying three of the tracks.
 A single, "Little White Lies", followed in August 2014.
 The music video for Florrie's 2015 single "Too Young to Remember" was premiered online via fashion retailer H&M, who selected the singer to front their worldwide H&M Loves Music campaign.
 Her debut album was originally announced for 2015 and was planned for release in late 2016, following a series of festival appearances and other live dates.
 Florrie has been recording with songwriters and producers including Joel Little, Tim Anderson, MoZella, Jesse Shatkin, and Twin, the latter of whom produced and co-wrote Florrie's single "Real Love" (released in early 2016).
-Unfortunately, due to Sony and Florrie's creative visions clashing, the two had parted ways as it was said that Sony enticed her to drift away from making music from Xenomania and work with others.
+Due to Sony and Florrie's creative visions clashing, the two had parted ways as it was said that Sony enticed her to drift away from making music from Xenomania and work with others.
 This also meant that the album was scrapped.
+Arnold revealed in a 2024 interview that her time spent under a major recording label was "a bit of a nightmare".

+Comeback as independent artist (2019 to present)

 In 2019, she made a musical comeback with the single "Borderline", where she was currently signed to Xenomania's newly-established self-titled label.
 She was also announced as a member of the group Capulets, with whom she plays and writes for.
 She also released another single later on in the year, entitled "Unstable", where she could be gearing up to release a new project.

-In May 2020, she released new the song "Hell or High Water", which in the latter weeks of the month, helped to promote Xenomania's newest signees Clara McHugh and Paige Cavell who also released new music.

-On 6 April 2020, Florrie released the song "Butterflies".
+From 2019 to 2023, Arnold released a total of twelve singles, eleven of which would be part of Florrie's first compilation album title Personal, with the song "Butterfles" being left out of the project.
+Personal, included a brand new song of the same name, with the compilation release, Florrie stated that she closed a chapter and announced that her debut album would be finally released on 2024.
+Her debut album The Lost Ones was released in June 2024.
+The album debuted at number 36 in the UK.

+In August 2024, Florrie released a new single titled "Swimming Pool", alongside its music video.
+As of spring 2025, Arnold revealed on her official Instagram account that she was writing new music with the intention of making a second album.